Family Educational Rights and Privacy Act

 While an institution has flexibility in deciding how to carry out safety functions, it must also indicate in its policy or in information provided to students which office or school official serves as the college or university’s “law enforcement unit.”
 (The institution’s notification to students of their rights under FERPA can include this designation.
 As an example, the Department has posted a model notification on its Web site at http://www.ed.gov/policy/gen/guid /fpco/ferpa/ps-officials.html.)

 Law enforcement unit officials who are employed by the college or university should be designated in the institution’s FERPA notification as “school officials” with a “legitimate educational interest.”
 As such, they may be given access to personally identifiable information from students’ education records.
 The institution’s law enforcement unit officials must protect the privacy of education records it receives and may disclose them only in compliance with FERPA.
-For that reason, it is advisable that law enforcement unit records be maintained separately
+For that reason, it is advisable that law enforcement unit records be maintained separately from education records.

 At Barry University, the Office of Public Safety is the department designated to carry out safety functions.